-In certain environments it is desired to have a read-only config file.
+In certain environments it is desired to have a read-only configuration file.

 When this switch is set to true ownCloud will not verify whether the configuration is writable.
-However, it will not be possible to configure all options via the web-interface.
-Furthermore, when updating ownCloud it is required to make the config file writable again for the update process.
+However, it will not be possible to configure all options via the Web interface.
+Furthermore, when updating ownCloud it is required to make the configuration file writable again for the update process.

-5.7.9 Logging
+5.8.9 Logging